igordejak/wtp3/README.md

 TypeScript: Adds static typing for more reliable and scalable code.

-*This proect created with help of Gemini AI and combined vibe-coding and problem solving approaches*
+*This proect created with help of Gemini AI and combine vibe-coding and problem solving approaches*